Graph Query Language: ISO/IEC JTC 1/SC 32 WG3

+ISO stages

-The GQL property graph data model
+GQL property graph data model

 GQL is a query language specifically for property graphs.
 A property graph closely resembles a conceptual data model, as expressed in an entity–relationship model or in a UML class diagram (although it does not include n-ary relationships linking more than two entities).
-Entities or concepts are modelled as nodes, and relationships as edges, in a graph.
+Entities are modelled as nodes, and relationships as edges, in a graph.
 Property graphs are multigraphs: there can be many edges between the same pair of nodes.
 GQL graphs can be mixed: they can contain directed edges, where one of the endpoint nodes of an edge is the tail (or source) and the other node is the head (or target or destination), but they can also contain undirected (bidirectional or reflexive) edges.

 Nodes and edges, collectively known as elements, have attributes.
 Those attributes may be data values, or labels (tags).
 Values of properties cannot be elements of graphs, nor can they be whole graphs: these restrictions intentionally force a clean separation between the topology of a graph, and the attributes carrying data values in the context of a graph topology.
 The property graph data model therefore deliberately prevents nesting of graphs, or treating nodes in one graph as edges in another.
 Each property graph may have a set of labels and a set of properties that are associated with the graph as a whole.

 Current graph database products and projects often support a limited version of the model described here.
 For example, Apache Tinkerpop forces each node and each edge to have a single label; Cypher allows nodes to have zero to many labels, but relationships only have a single label (called a reltype).
 Neo4j's database supports undocumented graph-wide properties, Tinkerpop has graph values which play the same role, and also supports "metaproperties" or properties on properties.
 Oracle's PGQL supports zero to many labels on nodes and on edges, whereas SQL/PGQ supports one to many labels for each kind of element.
-The NGSI-LD information model specified by ETSI is an attempt at formally specifying property graphs, with node and relationship (edge) types that may play the role of labels in previously-mentioned models and support semantic referencing by inheriting classes defined in shared ontologies.
+The NGSI-LD information model specified by ETSI is an attempt at formally specifying property graphs, with node and relationship (edge) types that may play the role of labels in previously mentioned models and support semantic referencing by inheriting classes defined in shared ontologies.

 The GQL project will define a standard data model, which is likely to be the superset of these variants, and at least the first version of GQL is likely to permit vendors to decide on the cardinalities of labels in each implementation, as does SQL/PGQ, and to choose whether to support undirected relationships.

 Additional aspects of the ERM or UML models (like generalization or subtyping, or entity or relationship cardinalities) may be captured by GQL schemas or types that describe possible instances of the general data model.